eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-kafka2.md

 The specific configuration properties contain the following keys:
-* `bootstrapServers` (required): contains a comma separated list of Kafka bootstrap servers to use for connecting to
+* `bootstrapServers` (required): contains a comma separated list of Kafka bootstrap servers to use for connecting to (in addition to the still required connection uri)
-* `saslMechanism` (required): contains one of the following SASL mechanisms to use for authentication at Kafka:
+* `saslMechanism` (required if connection uri contains username\/password): contains one of the following SASL mechanisms to use for authentication at Kafka:
     * `plain`
     * `scram-sha-256`
     * `scram-sha-512`